kiba/Writings/for_science/chp18_policy_update.md

 "But..."

-"If you don't want to be a manaer, I'll find something else that you're good at.
+"If you don't want to be a manager, I'll find something else that you're good at.
 If you refuse to choose anything, I will assign a duty for you.
 No researchers here will sacrifice nothing."